Our Team

 Nature Preschool Teacher

-Lead Teacher: K - 2nd grade
+Lead Teacher: K-2nd grade

+Elizabeth grew up with a love for animals and nature, and a desire to travel and explore the world.
+Growing up with a mom who worked as a zookeeper, she loved learning about how so many things in the world are connected to one another, and the numerous ways that we can support both our planet and all the creatures within it.
+This led to a deeper love for the outdoors and developed into a desire to travel and see all the natural beauty that the earth holds.
 As she grew, she also gained a love for working with children through assisting with summer camps, babysitting, and interacting with them in different settings such as when she would shadow teachers and assist in classrooms.
 This ultimately led to a degree in Elementary Education from Penn State University, with her focus being on Pre-K through 4th grade.
 After graduation, Elizabeth has continued to pursue both her love of the outdoors and working with children whenever possible, and she loves getting to see children develop a love for learning and a passion for the outdoors.

 Jessie Boddy